-- 6.5 If the Board were to choose to invest in the additional and more frequent services mentioned in above this could not be met from current resources.
-A range of funding options (or a combination of them) could be considered including: - Seeking contributions from Constituent Councils, including greater increases in the Transport Levy from Cambridgeshire County Council and Peterborough City Council - Utilising some of the unringfenced funding proposed to be used on other priorities contained in this report for Revenue and/or Capital enhancements to the bus network - Cutting other service areas funded by unringfenced funding and redirecting that funding into enhancing bus services - Increasing the Mayoral precept (to fund the gap would require an increase in the precept of £24 a year for a Band D property compared to the existing precept) - Introducing a Supplementary Business Rate (this is subject to a successful referendum amongst business rate payers and funding from it would not deliverable until April 2025 at the earliest). - Whilst final decisions on whether to invest in further improvements to the bus service, if so how much to invest and how to fund any required investment will be taken at the Board on 31st January, it is proposed that the Combined Authority consult on the possibility of increasing the Band D Council Tax precept by £24 a year from its current level so that it can be considered as an option in January.
+6.5 If the Board were to choose to invest in the additional and more frequent services mentioned in above this could not be met from current resources.
+A range of funding options (or a combination of them) could be considered including: Seeking contributions from Constituent Councils, including greater increases in the Transport Levy from Cambridgeshire County Council and Peterborough City Council Utilising some of the unringfenced funding proposed to be used on other priorities contained in this report for Revenue and/or Capital enhancements to the bus network Cutting other service areas funded by unringfenced funding and redirecting that funding into enhancing bus services Increasing the Mayoral precept (to fund the gap would require an increase in the precept of £24 a year for a Band D property compared to the existing precept) Introducing a Supplementary Business Rate (this is subject to a successful referendum amongst business rate payers and funding from it would not deliverable until April 2025 at the earliest).
+6.6 Whilst final decisions on whether to invest in further improvements to the bus service, if so how much to invest and how to fund any required investment will be taken at the Board on 31 st January, it is proposed that the Combined Authority consult on the possibility of increasing the Band D Council Tax precept by £24 a year from its current level so that it can be considered as an option in January.

-7. CONSULTATION TIMETABLE

-7.1 The Combined Authority will consult on our plans from Thursday 30th November to Thursday 11th January.

-We will consult with residents, business and key stakeholders and our objective is to build awareness of our role and our responsibilities, our financial obligations and gain feedback and input on our plans.

-Our central aim is to create greater awareness of the role and responsibilities of the Combined Authority, demonstrate the impact we are already having on communities and business across our region and ensure audiences have the opportunity to share their views about what is important to them.

-We will do this by focusing on a small number of Mayor-led face-to-face events alongside a comprehensive digital campaign.
-Both will be underpinned by an online consultation form where consultees can have their say.

-We will ask audiences to prioritise proposed deliverables within the Corporate Plan and give their views on how their priorities could be funded.

-Responses from the consultation will help to share the proposals that Combined Authority Board will consider at their meeting in January.
-We will also ask respondents to sign up to receive future updates from the Combined Authority to maintain engagement.

-The consultation strategy has been created to learn lessons from last year's consultation and align to best practice from other Mayoral Combined Authorities.

-7.2 The proposed timetable for approving the budget and MTFP is set out below and is in accordance with the key dates and statutory deadlines set out in the Constitution (Budget Framework) and the Finance Order.
+7. CC 7.1 The Combined Authority will consult on our plans from Thursday 30th Noven January. nber to T Thursday 11 th We will consult with residents, business and key stakeholders and our objective of our role and our responsibilities, our financial obligations and gain feedback a Our central aim is to create greater awareness of the role and responsibility.
+Authority, demonstrate the impact we are already having on communities and region and ensure audiences have the opportunity to share their views about whether the impact we are already having on communities and region and ensure audiences have the opportunity to share their views about whether the opportunity to share their views about whether the opportunity to share the opportunity to sh d busine ss across o ur We will do this by focusing on a small number of Mayor-led face-to-face comprehensive digital campaign.
+Both will be underpinned by an online co consultees can have their say.
+We will ask audiences to prioritise proposed deliverables within the Corporate PI on how their priorities could be funded. an and g ive their view vs Responses from the consultation will help to share the proposals that Combine consider at their meeting in January.
+We will also ask respondents to sign up to from the Combined Authority to maintain engagement.
+The consultation strategy has been created to learn lessons from last year's consist practice from other Mayoral Combined Authorities. onsultatio on and align to 7.2 The proposed timetable for approving the budget and MTFP is set out below an the key dates and statutory deadlines set out in the Constitution (Budget Frame Order.
 7.3 Proposed Statement and Budget Setting Timetable Day Date CPCA Board Meeting (to receive and approve the draft Budget and MTFP for consultation) Wed 29/11/23 Consultation Period Starts Thu 30/11/23 Overview and Scrutiny Committee Meeting (Consultation) Mon tbc Consultation Ends Thu 11/01/23 Overview and Scrutiny Committee Meeting Mon 29/01/23 CPCA Board Meeting to Approve the 2023-25 Corporate Strategy refresh and the 2024-25 to 2027-28 Budget and MTFP Wed 31/01/23